LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 Your app front end must comply with a variety of Urbit requirements.
 The first step is to ensure that you can compile a static build of your application.
 This build will be consumed by the Urbit `globulator` and these files will need to be located in the root directory of your Urbit ship (usually a planet).
 More on this later.
 You might already have `yarn build:static` or an existing way to generate a static build for your app.
 If not, ensure your application can run as intended when served as a static build.

-The next step is to ensure a few things about the paths and URL in your app.
-First, all the uppercase letters in all the filenames of your app need to be converted to lowercase.
+The next step is to ensure a few things about the files, paths, and URL in your app.
+First, all the uppercase letters in all the file names of your app need to be converted to lowercase.
 As well, ensure that the file paths and URL does not contain square brackets.
-Next.js can do awkward things in this regard, for example, with the dynamic path rendering in Osmosis.
+Next.js can do awkward things in this regard, for example, with the dynamic path rendering.

 Next, you’ll need to generate Urbit mark files that are missing from the default `%landscape` desk.
 For simple applications, this should not be necessary.
 Every file extension in your application requires a corresponding mark file.
 These are short files written in Hoon that are required for the globulator to function correctly.
 By inspecting existing mark files, you should get a good idea as to what a new one needs to look like if your application contains any exotic file extensions.

 Finally, you’ll have to decide what to do with external API calls and other services that your app uses.
-In the case of Uniswap and Osmosis, we run a proxy server and forward requests to the original application.
+In the case of Uniswap, we run a proxy server and forward requests to the original application.
 Other solutions to address this issue are outside the scope of this blog post.

-You can view the modifications required for each Uniswap and Osmosis.
-These changes aren’t upstreamed, therefore publishing new versions to Urbit requires manually rebasing and addressing any merge conflicts, followed by re-globbing and updating the `desk.docket-0` file, as described next.
+You can view the modifications required to the Uniswap front end in [our fork here](https://github.com/cerc-io/uniswap-interface/pulls?q=is%3Apr+is%3Aclosed).
+These changes aren’t upstreamed, therefore publishing new versions to Urbit would require manually rebasing and addressing any merge conflicts, followed by re-globbing and updating the `desk.docket-0` file, as described next.
+For your application, this process can easily be automated using existing CI/CD workflows.

 ## Globulate

-The majority of any Urbit app is packaged up into something called a `glob`.
+The front end of an Urbit app is packaged up into something called a `glob`.
 This glob can either be served over http or ames.
-Most of the Urbit documentation focuses on examples using ames and the globulator UI, rather than http over the command line.
-For automation, we use the latter.
+The Urbit documentation has great examples using ames and the globulator UI.
+For ease of automation, we use http and glob from a bash script that sends `curl` requests to a running fakezod.

 The static build of the application are the files that need to be globbed.
 A directory of these files needs to be located in the root of your ships directory.
 Under the hood, we’ve abstracted away the majority of this part.